-After your breakfast, prepare to report to the ranger station in Kibale National Park for the chimpanzee habituation experience.
-A lifetime experience with these delightful apes, more closely related to humans than to any other living creature, is tremendous fun to watch as they squabble and play in fruiting trees, follow them throughout the day they make their nests in the evening.
+After breakfast, report to the ranger station in Kibale National Park for the chimpanzee habituation experience.
+A lifetime experience with these delightful apes, more closely related to humans than to any other living creature, it is tremendous fun to watch as they squabble and play in fruiting trees, follow them throughout the day they and as they make their nests in the evening.
 Then back to the lodge for your dinner and overnight.

 DAY 7: DEPART KIBALE –QUEEN ELIZABETH NATIONAL PARK (Takes 3-4hrs by road)

-Check out and start for Queen Elizabeth National Park.
-Driving in your own space, you stop at the imaginary equator line for a photography moment.
-You will also drive with drive through the Kasenyi sector on the northern sector of the park.
+Check out and depart for Queen Elizabeth National Park.
+Driving at your own pace, you stop at the imaginary equator line for a photography moment.
+You will also drive through the Kasenyi sector on the northern sector of the park.
 Kasenyi is best known for the lions which prey on a large population of Uganda Kob that live in this area.
 Later proceed with your sunset game drive en route to the lodge arriving in time for dinner.
 Check in at the lodge and spend some time on your room verandahs that offer panoramic views of the park and enjoy the cool breeze of the Kazinga Channel.
 Meals and overnight at Mweya Safari Lodge/Mazike Lodge

 DAY 8: FULL-DAY GAMES & WATER SAFARI ON THE KAZINGA CHANNEL

-A wakeup call at 6 .00 am, drink some coffee/tea, and join your naturalist driver guides for an early morning game drive which is usually most rewarding.
-The Kasenyi sector on the northern side of the park is best known for the lions which prey on a large population of Uganda Kob that live in this area.
+After an early breakfast join your naturalist driver guide for an early morning game drive which in the Kasenyi sector on the northern side of the park, best known for the lions which prey on a large population of Uganda Kob that live in this area.
 Another common- but unexpected-sighting within Queen Elizabeth is the Giant Forest Hog, Africa’s largest pig, which is usually associated with dense forests rather than semi-open thickets.

 DAY 9: DEPART QUEEN ELIZABETH FOR BWINDI via SHASHA SECTOR (Takes 3-4 hrs by road)